deepak786/Read-News/README.md

 1. You need a Android Studio
 2. Get your API key from `https://newsapi.org/`.
 Replace your API key in `gradle.properties`
 3. This app has the feature of deep linking.
 If you want to check that feature, goto `http://branch.io` Create an account or login with your existing account.
 Create a new app.
-Add your `schema` and `Brach live API KEY` inside application in `gradle.properties`.
+Add your `Branch keys (schema, KEY, HOST link)` inside application in `gradle.properties`.
 4. The `Kotlin` plugin for Android Studio is also required.

 ## TODO